priyakatta/myrepo/README.md

 It also contains the emotion deection classifier implemented on the images.
 The model classifies whether the image belongs to either class "surprised" or "happy".
 It also contains analysis on text data andn classification of text data.
+The repository contains other examples of data where there are many number of categorical variables and the target variable is continuous.
+There are also two examples of time series forecasting.